 Insurance for modified cars is often overlooked or ignored by vehicle owners.
 Car mods have increased in popularity with the rise of popular films such as The Fast and Furious.
-Its popularized stunt driving and custom car culture.
+It's popularized stunt driving and custom car culture.
 One thing you don’t see in these films is a discussion about insurance.

 Are you thinking about modifying your car?
 Do you already have modifications?
-Insurance needs to be a top consideration.
 Car modifications can impact your car insurance.
 Many drivers of modified vehicles lack proper coverage.
 If you plan on spending money on vehicle mods, you want to make sure you know how it will affect your costs.
+Here is what you need to know when it comes to vehicle modifications.

 Car modifications are making a change to how your vehicle looks or performs.
 Modifying a vehicle can be a cosmetic change for drivers to personalize their ride.
 Car mods can also include improving the functionality of the vehicle.

-Many drivers want to optimize their vehicle for more than it was originally designed to do.
+Many drivers want to optimize their vehicles for more than it was originally designed to do.
 These upgrades can improve engine performance, fuel economy, and dynamic handling characteristics.
 Car mods can include interior design, stereo systems, or external mods such as engine tuning, suspension, and tire mods.

 There are countless ways you can modify a vehicle.
 Here are the most common mods.
 Some affect insurance, while others don’t :